hrishi-6887/Call-Centre-Dashboard/README.md

 ## 📈 Insights Gained

-- Which day of the week had the highest call volume
-- Top-performing representatives by revenue and call count
-- Gender and city distributions of callers
-- Ratings trends and average satisfaction scores
+- Identified peak call days for each representative.
+- Analyzed monthly call trends to track performance over time.
+- Used Pivot Tables for all key calculations in the dashboard.
+- Built interactive Pivot Charts with slicers for dynamic filtering.
+- Applied conditional formatting to highlight key insights visually.
-- Correlation between call duration and satisfaction
+- Evaluated representative performance based on call duration, call ratings and revenue.
+- Created a city-wise revenue split (pie chart) to support marketing and service planning.

 ## 🧠 Learnings

 This project helped me understand:
-- Data wrangling and cleaning within Excel
-- The power of pivot tables in generating instant summaries
+- Built a complete dashboard using Excel tools.
+- Cleaned and structured raw data for analysis.
+- Analyzed trends in customer behavior and agent performance.
-- Best practices for dashboard design and storytelling using visuals
+- Practiced data storytelling using charts and visuals.
+- Sharpened Excel skills for real-world reporting tasks.